 A valuation is required when a shared ownership property, such as one purchased through Help to Buy, is sold or re-mortgaged.
 Such valuations let all parties know how much money their share of the property is worth.
 You will also need a valuation if you want to repay your loan or purchase the remaining equity.

 RICS valuations are also useful if you wish to take advantage of a Right to Buy scheme.
 In such cases, you can use them to check that your landlord’s valuation is fair and accurate.

-RICS valuations must be carried out by an independent RICS Registered Valuer.
+An RICS valuation must be carried out by an independent RICS Registered Valuer.
 The valuer will assess how much the property is worth using the criteria set out in the RICS ‘Red Book’ guidance document.
-This document sets out professional standards for valuations and ensures a high-quality service.
+This document sets out professional standards for Red Book valuations and ensures a high-quality service.

 – Inspection of the property by an RICS-certified surveyor local to the area

 – Overview of the property, its construction, location and accommodation

 – Overview of the property’s general condition, with photographs

 – Details of three comparable properties nearby that have been sold recently